purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/Transformer-Interview-Question.md

 what is the attention matrix's size

+what is q, k and v? and what's their dimension? is each word or token has a q, k and v?

+encoder, decoder part

+how to fine tune a model

+if using an already trained embedding then how to train it?

+what is langchain

+what is stable diffusion

 transformer using in image

 1. What is the principle of Transformer (Significant difference from other model architecture like CNN or RNN)?